dgaw/budgie-workspaces-compact/README.md

 * Switches workspaces.
 Yay!
 * Takes little space in the panel
 * Scroll wheel support
+* Ability to set the number of workspaces (right click)

 ## Installing
 * Download or clone the repo